-Social Housing applicants fill out a single application form to apply for properties managed by Housing NSW and Community Housing Providers (CHPs).
+Social Housing applicants fill out a single application form to apply for properties managed by Department of Communities and Justice – Housing (DCJ Housing) and Community Housing Providers (CHPs).
 This application process is managed centrally through the ‘Housing Pathways’ system – which ensures that the criteria for assessing eligibility for Social Housing applies once across the board.

 Housing Pathways incorporates a single waiting list that operates across the state.
-This means that applicants can choose whether they would like to be housed with Housing NSW or a CHP.
+This means that applicants can choose whether they would like to be housed with DCJ Housing or a CHP.
 If they elect both, this may increase their chances of being housed.
-Additionally, the application process is made easier through Housing Pathways because applicants can choose to go to any participating CHP or local Housing NSW office to lodge their application, update their details or make enquiries about the progress of their application.
+Additionally, the application process is made easier through Housing Pathways because applicants can choose to go to any participating CHP or local DCJ Housing office to discuss housing options, update their details or make enquiries about the progress of their application.

-For more information about Housing Pathways, please refer to the following Housing Pathways Fact Sheets.
+For more information about Housing Pathways, please see the Housing Pathways website.

-To apply for Social Housing, please go to the Housing Pathways website where you can apply online for housing.
-Please read the Evidence Requirements Information Sheet (DH3001A) to find out what evidence you will need to provide to support your application.
+To apply for Social Housing, please go to the Housing Pathways website where you can apply online for housing or phone DCJ’s Housing Contact Centre on 1800 422 322 Please read the Evidence Requirements Information Sheet (DH3001A) to find out what evidence you will need to provide to support your application.

 How long are the waiting lists associated with Social Housing?